bismashaikh2912/profiles-apps/README.md

 # Profiles App (Lab 1)
 This project is built using Vite + React and styled with React-Bootstrap.
-It displays a simple “Hello React” message inside a Bootstrap alert component.

 Features:
 - Initialized with Vite for fast development